faveosuite/faveo-server-images/_docs/installation/providers/enterprise/basic-troubleshooting-script.md

  - To fix, try the steps below.
 If the issue persists, please reach (**support@faveohelpdesk.com***)

- - If the cron is not there, follow <a href="https://docs.faveohelpdesk.com" target="_blank" rel="noopener">**https://docs.faveohelpdesk.com**</a> and select you OS there and follow the cron jobs section in the installation steps.
+ - If the cron is not there, follow <a href="https://docs.faveohelpdesk.com" target="_blank" rel="noopener">**https://docs.faveohelpdesk.com**</a> and select your OS there and follow the cron jobs section in the installation steps.

 ---